The Essential Carpentry Tools List: 41 Different Types & Their Uses

 Though power drills have become a much more popular option, hand drills offer quiet and convenience instead of speed and intensity.
 With the proper set of drill bits, a hand drill can be every bit as effective as a power drill in preparing high-quality workpieces.

+No carpentry tools list is complete without screwdrivers.
 First and foremost, when using a screwdriver, the tip must fit the size of the screw slot in question.
 Therefore, you’ll need screwdrivers in a range of sizes to accommodate whatever size of screw you come up against in your projects.

 You can rarely have too many clamps in a woodworking shop, and a wide selection of bar clamps, miter clamps, and C-clamps will always hold you in good stead when you need an “extra hand”.
 Good clamps can be expensive, so consider renting extra sets for especially large projects.